edubart/nelua-lang/docs/pages/installing.md

 To use Nelua you need a system with the following:

 * Git (for cloning nelua)
-* Lua (for running nelua compiler, can be lua 5.1, lua 5.3 or luajit)
+* Lua (for running nelua compiler, lua 5.3 or 5.4)
 * LuaRocks (lua package manager for installing nelua)
 * A C compiler (for compiling C generated code such as GCC or Clang)